Techtonica/curriculum/onboarding/pair-programming.md

 - **"Real programmers do not program in pairs."** Some companies exclusively use pair programming ([Pivotal Labs](https://pivotal.io/labs) is one such example).
 Many companies use pair programming at certain times or in certain situations.
 Some companies don't practice pair programming at all.
 - **"I don't know what's going on or what my pair is doing, so I'm just going to sit back and watch them."** Pair programming is not pair programming when only one person is doing the work.
 Speak up and advocate for yourself.
 Ask questions and stay involved!
 If you need a break to reset your mind, ask for one.

-### Group Practice

-1. Collaboratively come up with a list of questions to ask your pair partner before you begin a pair programming session together.
-Write these down for later reference.

-2. Collaboratively edit your questions list at the end of your pairing.

 ### Additional Resources